Video credit: Gauthier Gareau

 Vaughan Williams Foundation Funding

-Funding from the Finzi Trust’s Young Musician Fund
+Finzi Trust’s Young Musician Fund

 Violetta is grateful to the Finzi Trust, whose support has allowed her to purchase a bow by Howard Green.